Overview

 Cape Finisterre excursion

-Visit Cape Finisterre, the final destination for many pilgrims on the Way of St. James to the shrine of the apostle Saint James the Great in the Cathedral of Santiago de Compostela.
-It is a recent tradition for pilgrims to burn their clothes or boots at the end of their journey at Cape Finisterre.
-The origin of the pilgrimage to Finisterre is not certain.
-However, it is believed to date from pre-Christian times and was possibly associated with Finisterre's status as the "edge of the world."
+Visit Cape Finisterre, the final destination for many pilgrims completing the Way of St. James to the shrine of Saint James the Great in Cathedral of Santiago de Compostela.
+A modern tradition marks the journey’s end as some pilgrims burn their clothes or boots here.
+While the origins of pilgrimage to Finisterre are uncertain, it is believed to date back to pre-Christian times, when the site was considered the “edge of the world.”

 Santiago de Compostela guided sightseeing tour